university-of-york/uoy-design-patterns/src/pages/03-js-modules/35-clearing-tables-module.md

 <div class="lead"><p>At clearing, we need to update the available courses minute-by-minute to give students the best information.
 The Clearing Tables module helps to do that.</p></div>

-It can be used to get a list of all departments with courses in clearing, or a list of courses for specific departments.
+It can be used to get a list of all departments with courses in clearing, a list of courses for specific departments or a panel showing clearing information for a course.

 ### Use